For queries or additional information please contact:

 Several fundamental valuation indicators like the cyclically adjusted Shiller-PE or Price-To-Book-Ratio are presented in the following table.
 The published information does not constitute investment advice or recommendations.

 The presented valuation ratios are market-capitalization-weighted.
 "Weight" provides the actual country weight.
 PE (Price-Earnings-Ratio), PC (Price-Cashflow-Ratio), PS (Price-Sales-Ratio) and DY (Dividend-Yield) are based on trailing 12 month values.
 PB (Price-Book-Ratio) is based on the most recent company financal statements.
 The rounded RS(Relative-Strength)-Indicators (following Levy) divide the current market price by the average price of the previous 26/52 weeks.
 To ensure comparability across countries, the RS-Indicators are calculated in EUR.
 The StarCapital-Score is derived from fundamental valuation and relative-strength indicators and measures the relative attractiveness of a country (blue=attractively valued, red=expensive).
 In the above table, empty cells represent negative or unavailable values.
 We exclusively examine companies for which data is supplied by at least two independent providers.
 Outliers are assessed qualitatively and removed where necessary.
 The country selection is based on the Datastream Global Equity Universe (66 countries).
 Only the 40 most important and most liquid countries are shown in the table, only for them StarCapital Scores are calculated.
 The published information does not constitute investment advice or recommendations.
 No responsibility is taken for the correctness of this information.
-Source: StarCapital, Thomson Reuters Datastream (Worldscope / IBES), Bloomberg and corporate information.
-Note: As of April 2015, we have extended the underyling equity universe by 2,400 companies to achieve a broader market coverage.
+Source: StarCapital, Thomson Reuters Datastream (Worldscope / IBES), corporate information et al. Note: As of April 2015, we have extended the underyling equity universe by 2,400 companies to achieve a broader market coverage.
 The extended equity universe also includes 800 companies from 27 new emerging markets not shown in the table above: Argentina, Bahrain, Bulgaria, Chile, Colombia, Croatia, Cyprus, Egypt, Estonia, Jordan, Kuwait, Lithuania, Luxembourg, Malta, Marocco, Nigeria, Oman, Pakistan, Peru, Qatar, Romania, Slovakia, Slovenia, Sri Lanka, United Arab Emirates and Venezuela.

 The following chart shows the current distribution of all considered countries and 39 sectors in our universe (please refer to our information on Sector Valuation) for more information.
 The most attractive countries are shaded blue, less attractive countries are shaded red: